 Here are some valid reasons for putting more of a focus on saving money than reducing debt:

-Debt with a very low interest rate: More than one-third (35 percent) of Americans carry credit card debt from month to month.
+Debt with a very low interest rate: Nearly half (44 percent) of American credit cardholders carry debt from month to month, according to Bankrate’s Chasing Rewards in Debt Survey.
 If you carry a balance that happens to be at a very low interest rate, it may make sense to save first, says Melissa Joy, a certified financial planner and founder of Pearl Planning, a financial planning and wealth management practice in Dexter, Michigan.

 Star Alt